kyuubicle/YADL/README.md

 - Wads can be loaded/unloaded by double-clicking them.
 - Wads can also be loaded/unloaded by pressing the spacebar or enter key while selected (useful for loading/unloading groups of items)
 - Text indicates the status of the Pwad:
+ 	- Normal - won't be loaded
- 	- Bold - Will be Loaded
+  - Bold - will be Loaded
-  - Red and Italic - File missing
+  - Red and Italic - file missing
 - Changed UI a bit:
   - Context Menus on Playlist list and Pwad list themselves (as well as the individual elements)
   -	Uses a Menu instead of buttons for basic Playlist controls
   -	Play Button is now above the PWAD list, below the port/iwad/category options.

 # TODO
+- [X] File drop suport
 - [ ] Allow directly specifying an icon for a playlist
 - [ ] Remember last category/playlist on startup
 - [ ] Better looking Text Prompts